syedmwgilani/Habbit-Tracker/README.md

-				x Add a discription in the page. x Description: Todays Habits, Let's see what are on the habits for today. x Change Daily Occurence: show on the right side of the bar formatted 0/10.
-				Remove bullets in list items
+				x Add a discription in the page. x Description: Todays Habits, Let's see what are on the habits for today. x Change Daily Occurence: show on the right side of the bar formatted 0/10. x Remove bullets in list items
-				Tuesday - box around it bold with todays date Progress bar - I did it!
+				- Progress bar - I did it!
 Add a plus (+)

 			  Habit Template.js
 			  x Add a habit